UNC IN SEVILLA

 SITE VISITS IN SEVILLA

-Visits to local companies and interacting with local business people are important components of the program.
-SPAN 320 and SPAN 329 include three site visits to local businesses in Sevilla designed to help students experience the environment and meet the people in Spanish companies.
+Visits to local companies and/or nonprofits and interacting with local professionals are important components of the program.
+SPAN 3— and SPAN 329 include site visits to local businesses and/or nonprofits in Sevilla designed to help students experience the environment and meet the people in Spanish professional context.

 Academic Info